-If you ever find yourself doing a relationship expectations vs reality check, make sure respect always falls in the category of rightful expectations.
+What are normal expectations in a relationship?
+If we had to give a one-word answer to this question, it would undoubtedly be respect.
+So, if you ever find yourself doing a relationship expectations vs reality check, make sure respect always falls in the category of rightful expectations.
 A relationship where you’re treated like a doormat or feel invisible, dwarfed and humiliated is simply not worth your time and energy.

 Respect for each other is the hallmark of a healthy relationship.
 It translates into the ability to value the other person’s perspective, even when you don’t agree with it.
 When there is mutual respect, partners find a way to handle even the most complex differences and arguments empathetically, without making each other feel small.
 Always remember respect is a two-way street.